 The only data source for this study will be the data collected as part of the EPAD LCS study.
 Electronic data capture will be used as appropriate, e.g. for cognitive and imaging data.
 Central laboratories will be used for all CSF and genetic assessments, and central reading of all neuroimaging will be undertaken.
-Investigators will be blinded to results from CSF, genetic, and neuroimaging assessments to avoid bias in clinical assessments that may affect disease modelling work.
-Overall probability for developing AD dementia will not be disclosed to research participants due to insufficient accuracy of current disease models.
+CDR raters, where possible, should be blinded-to all other cognitive and clinical assessments, except if biomarker status is disclosed.
+Overall probability for developing AD dementia will not be disclosed to research participants due to insufficient accuracy of current disease models, but will be disclosed at participant's request.
 However, findings with established clinical relevance will be disclosed to participants and, with their consent, to their treating physician for initiation of appropriate treatment.